ipfs/ipfs-docs/docs/install/command-line.md

 ## Next steps

-Now that you've got an IPFS node installed, you can start building applications and services on top of the network!
-Check out the [command line quick start guide](../how-to/command-line-quick-start.md).
+Now that you've installed IPFS Kubo, check out the [IPFS Kubo Tutorial in Guides](../how-to/command-line-quick-start.md), which will guide you through taking a Kubo node online and interacting with the network.